 Where to stay: You can do a net search for hotels depending on budget and comfort.

 Travel Tip: The timings of Jagannath Puri Temple are 5:30 am to 9 pm.
-It can get very crowded so please be prepared to stand in queues.
+It can get very crowded, so please prepare to stand in queues.
 Entry is restricted for Non-Hindus and foreigners inside Jagannath Temple.
 Before entering the temple, you must leave behind cameras, phones, and leather items.
 Deposit counters at the temple entrance and even nearby shops offer lockers for safekeeping.

 Odisha Driver: Pintu-7978630261.
 He was not just our driver but also unofficial guide explaining the details of the monuments/places and narratives behind them.